San Diego National Association of Hispanic Nurses

 b.
 The President shall be an ex-officio member of all committees, except the Nominating Committee.

 c.
 The President shall perform all such duties as are incident to the Office or that may be assigned to the President by the Board.
+One such duty is the creation of an annual Operating Budget.

 Section 6.
 VICE-PRESIDENT:

-The Vice-President shall preside in the absence of the President at meetings of the Association, Executive Committee and shall perform such duties as may be assigned by the By-laws and Executive Board.
+such duties as may be assigned by the By-laws and Executive Board.

 Section 7.
-SECRETARY:
+RECORDING SECRETARY:

-The Secretary shall keep the minutes of Executive Board and General Meetings and keep all papers, letters, and records of the association.
-The Secretary shall issue all notices required by these By-laws or by resolution of the Executive Board and perform such duties as may be assigned by the By-laws of the Executive Board.
-Within thirty (30) days upon completion of term of office, the Secretary shall deliver to the new Secretary all books, papers, and reports with a supplementary report covering all transactions which have taken place during the secretary’s term of office.
+The Recording Secretary shall keep the minutes of Executive Board and General Meetings and keep all papers, letters, and records of the association.
+The Recording Secretary shall perform all duties as assigned by the Executive Board.
+Within thirty (30) days upon completion of term of office, the Recording Secretary shall deliver to the new Recording Secretary all books, papers, and reports with a supplementary report covering all transactions which have taken place during the secretary’s term of office.

-Section 8.
+Section 9.
 TREASURER:

 The Treasurer shall receive, have custody, and be responsible for all bookkeeping and accounting of all funds of SDNAHN, shall see that only such bills as have been approved by the President or the Executive Board are paid and shall make a financial statement to the Executive Board at regular meetings and to the membership at the annual meeting.
 The Treasurer shall deposit the funds of the organization in such banks as determined by the Executive Board.
 Within thirty (30) days upon completion of term of office, the Treasurer shall deliver to the new Treasurer all papers, books, records, and money of the organization with a supplemental report covering all transactions which may have taken place since the last report of the Treasurer to the membership.
-Two signatures will be required (Treasurer and President) on a check issued by SDNAHN if amount of check is over $500.00.
+Two signatures will be required (Treasurer and President or designee) on a check or credit transaction issued by SDNAHN if amount of transaction is over $500.00.
 Receipts for reimbursement by membership must be presented to Treasurer no later than thirty days of expenditure.

 Section 9.
 IMMEDIATE PAST-PRESIDENT: